Connect with us

 RELATED: How Narendra Raval Became One of Kenya’s Richest Men

-Devki will generate electricity at Kabenderani to release 55MW of clean energy by tapping the heat released from its kilns in the factory for consumption on site.
+Devki will generate electricity at Kabenderani to release 55MW of clean energy by tapping the heat released from its kilns in the factory for consumption on-site.

-This will help the company to cut production costs since electricity is a major expense in raw steel production process.
+This will help the company to cut production costs since electricity is a major expense in the raw steel production process.

 Covid-19 pandemic